Travel ban was on, then off. Now it's back, but different | New Country 923

 Old order: The Jan.
 27 order was immediately put into place, causing chaos and panic at airports as the Homeland Security Department scrambled to figure out who was covered by the order and how it was to be implemented.

-Supreme Court version: It goes into effect about 8 p.m.
+Supreme Court version: It went into effect at roughly 8 p.m.
 Eastern time Thursday, more than 72 hours after the Supreme Court issued its opinion.